Hike Great Falls Park with kids

 Tips on visiting Great Falls Park

-• The park is wheelchair and stroller accessible in some trails, except for the river trail, which is very rocky.
+- The park is wheelchair and stroller accessible on some trails, except for the river trail, which is very rocky.
 The second and third lookouts are also accessible with ramps leading into the lookout.

-• When hiking with the kiddos make sure to dress them appropriately, good hiking shoes and clothing is important.
+- When hiking with the kiddos make sure to dress them appropriately, good hiking shoes and clothing are important.
 Some of the trails have jagged rocks and loose gravel.

-• I suggest leaving the stroller and take a baby carrier instead, some of the paths have loose gravel which makes it hard to maneuver.
+- I suggest leaving the stroller and taking a baby carrier instead, some of the paths have loose gravel which makes it hard to maneuver.

 3 Comments